Tosh Askew

 He was previously a rugby coach and part-time English teacher at a Newcastle-under-Lyme School.
 During the 1980s Tosh was at St Mary's College Crosby, Merseyide where he was Games Master.
 During this period he played his rugby for Liverpool St. Helens at full back.

 Tosh Ashkew is once again with Newcastle-under-Lyme School working as a part-time coach.
-He also coaches local youngsters in and around Stoke-on-Trent such as with Eccleshall R.F.C.
+He also coaches youth players in the Stoke-on-Trent area, including those at Eccleshall R.F.C.